7owh/GradleMCP/README.md

 Step 4: Open the folder in terminal and type 'chmod +x BuildProject.sh' and hit enter

-Step 5: Type in the terminal './BuildProject.sh' and hit enter.
+Step 5: Type into the terminal './BuildProject.sh' and hit enter.

 ## After building
 You will be asked 'Would you like to install optifine aswell?' (y/n)

+Just press Y or N on your keyboard.

 # COMPILE #